usif-x/e-learning-backend-fastapi/README.md

 ### Content Extraction

-- Text extraction using PyPDF2
+- Text extraction using PyMuPDF
 - Fallback to OCR for images
 - Page-by-page processing
 - Batch processing for efficiency